Happiness can be defined as a state of well-being characterized by emotions ranging from satisfaction to intense joy.

-The two systems work together so the line between the two becomes blurry, some molecules even act like both (oxytocin, for example).
+The two systems work together, so the line between the two becomes blurry; some molecules even act like both (oxytocin, for example).

 The hormones of happiness

-Human hormones count about 50, while known neurotransmitters have been estimated at around 100.
+Human hormones count for about 50, while known neurotransmitters have been estimated at around 100.
 Some of the main ones associated with feelings of happiness are:

 Other influencing factors are: